 When disaster strikes, medical care and medicines are urgently needed; yet disaster events can also impact patient access to the medicines they need.
 In 2006, PhRMA took a leading role in setting up Healthcare Ready (formerly Rx Response), a program dedicated to protecting patients’ continued access to medicines during times of crisis.
 Eleven successful years later, Healthcare Ready is an independent emergency response and relief organization that has helped ensure patients’ access to medicines during more than 55 different disasters.

-In 2015, Rx Response expanded its work in strengthening health care supply chains and forging effective private-public partnerships, and accordingly changed its name to Healthcare Ready.
 Healthcare Ready focuses not only on better coordination of the broader health care system and the public sector during natural disasters, terrorist attacks and disease pandemics, but also on educating officials, businesses and the public on building resiliency into daily activities so we are all stronger and communities are better protected.

-Federal and state officials can now communicate directly with the biopharmaceutical supply chain through a single point of contact, making Healthcare Ready a vitally important homeland security asset.
-The program is recognized as a model for how private industry can collaborate to be better prepared for disaster and better able to respond.
+Federal and state officials can communicate directly with the biopharmaceutical supply chain through a single point of contact, making Healthcare Ready a vitally important homeland security asset.
+The organization is recognized as a model for how private industry can collaborate to be better prepared for disaster and better able to respond.